tektoncd/dashboard/README.md

 kustomize build overlays/latest-openshift-locked-down --load_restrictor=LoadRestrictionsNone \
  | ko resolve -f - | kubectl apply -f - --validate=false
 ```

+In read-only mode, buttons and sections of the Dashboard will not be displayed (for example, you won't have the ability to create, stop, and delete PipelineRuns).

 Development installation of the Dashboard uses `ko`:

 ```bash